 To get started, first ensure that the Custom Reports Add On is enabled.
 Go to Settings → Add Ons → Custom Reports.
 Here, enable the Add On and select the appropriate checkboxes if you’d like to allow users to save and schedule Custom Reports.

 Now, once you’ve saved these changes, head to Reports → Custom Reports → Custom Report.
 You can also click on the ‘Create Report‘ button on the top-right of the Reports page to be taken directly to the Custom Report page.

 Here, you can build your Custom Reports from scratch.
 Before we get into that, take a look at the buttons highlighted below.

 - Load Saved Report: Load a report you previously saved.
 Learn more.

 - View Scheduled Report: View any reports you’ve scheduled within this category.
 Learn more.

-- Export: Download this report as a CSV, or upload it to Dropbox directly from this page.
+- Export: Download this report as a CSV/PDF, or upload it to your OneDrive/Dropbox.

-You can start off by selecting a primary module for your report.
-You can choose to generate a maintenance report by selecting ‘Services’, for example, or a report on your national operations by clicking ‘Locations’.
+Begin creating the report by selecting a primary module for your report.
 Here’s a look at the primary modules you can choose for your Custom Report:

 Next, you can select one or more related modules.
 As implied by the name, these will change based on your initial selection.
 For example, choosing ‘Locations’ allows you to choose from related modules such as Items, Location History, Stock Requests, and Work Orders.